Lcarera/Adb-GUI/README.md

 # Adb-GUI
-An Adb GUI with python and Tkinter
+An Adb GUI with C# and an Adb CLI with python